-“Humph,” Artemus grunted in response.
-“Perhaps you are right.
-Just call my secretary to set up another meeting.”
+“Humph,” Artemus growled back.
+“Perhaps you’re right.
+Just give my secretary a call, and we’ll set up another meeting.”

-The guest nodded and walked out the door, leaving the father and daughter to their discussion.
+The guest nodded and exited, leaving the father and daughter to their argument.

 “Well?”
 Samantha asked when they were alone.

 “Dad!”
 Samantha screamed.
-“Aren’t you going to tell me what is going on?”
+“Why aren’t you telling me what’s going on?”

-As the shock of her father confirming what he had done, Samantha felt betrayed.
-The truth rushed at her in a dizzying pace.
-How she could speak at all or even breathe, was afterward a matter of wonder to her.
-She should be able to choose her future.
-Every person should have that right.
-She knew her parents had never believed in arranged marriages, not for religious or financial circumstances.
-She would never think her father would allow the conceptual possibility of a coerced agreement.
-Knowing him well, she knew something was wrong.
+Samantha felt betrayed when her father admitted what he had done to her.
+The reality came at her at a dizzying velocity.
+She later puzzled how she could speak or breathe at all.
+She should be allowed to make her own future decisions.
+That should be a basic human right for everyone.
+She knew her parents had never believed in arranged marriages, whether religious or financial reasons.
+She had no idea her father would even consider a coerced agreement.
+Knowing him well, she realized something was wrong.

-“Sam, believe me, you are the last person I would ever want to hurt, and you deserve to know the truth.
-The truth of the matter is I’m in trouble.
-I said nothing to you before.
-I thought I could handle and fix it.
-I was wrong.
-When your mother passed away, I drank, trying to drown my sorrows.
-I devoted myself to my business empire, acquiring a variety of projects to develop.
-I wanted to keep busy and my body exhausted.
-I hoped to distract myself long enough to help me deal with the unrelenting grief I endured after your mother’s death.
-She’s gone a long time, but I still miss her.
-One day, a friend of mine invited me to meet him at Bayview Casino, about an hour drive from the office, to discuss some business opportunities.
-I had not seen him for a long time, and out of the blue, he called me.
-I thought I needed a break, so I accepted.
-We had drinks, and afterward, we played a few hands in the high limit poker room.
-Later, we returned to the bar again and drank more.”
+“Sam, believe me when I say you’re the last person I’d ever want to hurt, and you deserve to know the truth.
+I’m in a lot of trouble.
+I didn’t say anything to you before, believing I could make things right.
+I didn’t want to ruin your vacation in Hawaii with your friends.
+But I was mistaken.
+When your mother died, I drank to drown my sadness.
+I committed myself to expanding my business empire and obtaining a variety of projects.
+I needed to stay active in order to divert myself long enough to help me deal with the ongoing anguish I felt after your mother’s death.
+Even though she’s been gone for a few years now, I still miss her.
+My acquaintance invited me to meet him at Bayview Casino, about an hour’s drive from the office, to explore potential business options.
+I hadn’t seen him in a long time, and he called me completely unexpectedly.
+I agreed, since I thought I needed a break.
+We drank a couple cocktails and then went to the high-limit poker area to play a few hands.
+We later went back to the bar and drank some more.”

-Samantha focused on her father’s story.
-To her surprise, her father sat back on the chair, put his hands on his face, and sob.
+Samantha focused her attention on her father’s narrative.
+Her father slumped back in his chair, put his hands on his face, and cried, much to her surprise.

-“I’m sorry, Sam, but that’s all I can say.
-Just believe me it is best for you to marry RJ for our sake.”
+“I’m sorry, Sam, but that’s all I have to say.
+For our sake, trust me when I say it’s best for you to marry RJ.”